 The courses in the Bachelor's degree programme provide you with an introduction to the field of study.
 In addition, you deepen your knowledge of Mathematics and Mechanics through foundation courses.
-In principle, the Bachelor's degree programme prepares you for one of the specialisations in the Master's degree programme in Civil Engineering.
+In principle, the Bachelor's degree programme prepares you for the Master's degree programme in Civil Engineering and its specialisations.
 In short: the Bachelor's degree programme provides you with a basis for your future specialisation.

 The academic year is divided into four ten-week periods.
 During the first two years, you take eight weeks of lectures in each period, followed by two weeks of exams.
 You follow four courses in each period.
 In the fifth week of each period, you take digital tests on the material covered in each application course.